textileio/community/docs/hub/app-apis.md

 # Getting Started

 Use the Hub to help scale your applications on IFPS.
 The Hub APIs are available for your apps and your app users.
 You can use the Hub APIs with a privileged [Account API Key](#account-key) or with a [User Key](#user-key).
-Both have the ability to push new data to Buckets, persist ThreadsDB data, and relay ThreadsDB updates (among other things).
+Both have the ability to push new data to Buckets, persist ThreadDB data, and relay ThreadDB updates (among other things).
 Attaching the Hub to your users' data will allow you to deliver high-quality user-experiences.
 In order to make this as straightforward as possible, you need to understand a few additional basic concepts.

 ## API Access